Skip to content

 Image

-An example view of what CPU memory hierarchy can look like with 8 cores.
+An example view of what a CPU memory hierarchy can look like with 8 cores.

-Nudging the programmer (that's you!), to better define your program, not just line-by-line, but as a whole, to constrain these sorts of contentions, is one of the myriad reasons why frameworks like PyTorch can greatly speed up your code, if you take the time to help it along.
+Nudging the programmer (that's you!), to better define your computation sequence, not just line-by-line, but as a whole, to constrain these sorts of contentions, is one of the myriad reasons why frameworks like PyTorch and JAX can greatly speed up your code.

 Expanding the Memory Hierarchy